LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Experiments

-\textbf{Analysis of the Scene-Adaptive Encoder.} We validate our encoder-based initialization strategy, which is essential for real-time SLAM systems that must continuously adapt to new environments.
-As shown in \cref{tab:convergence_comparison}, training from scratch (Ours w/o Init) requires a high number of iterations for the abstract feature loss to converge.
-In contrast, by using our pretrained encoder to provide a strong prior for new Gaussians (Ours w/ Init), the feature convergence is considerably accelerated.
+We validate our encoder-based initialization strategy.
+As shown in \cref{tab:convergence_comparison}, training from scratch (Ours w/o Init) requires substantially more iterations for the feature loss to converge.
+In contrast, using our pretrained encoder as a strong prior for new Gaussians (Ours w/ Init) considerably accelerates convergence.

-Furthermore, our scene-adaptive encoder design provides a second, equally important advantage by enabling efficient 3D object localization.
-Rather than decoding the entire map back to a high-dimensional space for querying, we leverage the learned encoder to project the text query directly into the map's compact 16-dimensional space for fast, direct comparison.
-While pretraining provides a strong start, continuous adaptation is critical in SLAM, where systems must learn from new environments, unlike methods that rely on static feature extractors.
-To demonstrate this necessity, we compare our adaptive encoder against a baseline where the pretrained encoder is kept frozen.
-As visualized in \cref{fig:adaptive_vis}, the frozen encoder fails to produce meaningful localization results, as its static features cannot adapt to the specific scene.
-Our scene-adaptive encoder, however, successfully localizes the object, proving that continuous online learning is critical for our system's emergent open-vocabulary capabilities.
+While pretraining provides a strong prior, continuous adaptation remains critical in SLAM, where the system must learn from new environments.
+To demonstrate this, we compare our adaptive encoder against a frozen pretrained encoder.
+As visualized in \cref{fig:adaptive_vis}, the frozen encoder fails to produce meaningful localization results, as its static features cannot adapt to the specific scene, whereas our scene-adaptive encoder successfully localizes the object.
+This shows that continuous online learning is essential for our open-vocabulary capability.